Protect My Family

 Take the next step.

 Our financial advisors can help you make sure your family's covered.
 Then get to your next goal.

 And the next.

 1Your policy's cash value typically becomes a useful source of funds only after several years of premium payments, which allows the cash value to build up.
-Your policy's cash value becomes a useful source of funds only after several years of premium payments, which allows the cash value to build up.
 Each method of utilizing your policy's cash value has advantages and disadvantages and is subject to different tax consequences.
-Surrenders of, withdrawals from and loans against a policy will reduce the policy's cash surrender value and death benefit and may also affect any future dividends paid on the policy.
+Surrenders of, withdrawals from and loans taken against a policy will reduce the policy's cash surrender value and death benefit and may also affect any future dividends paid on the policy.
 As a general rule, surrenders and withdrawals are taxable to the extent they exceed the cost basis of the policy, while loans are not taxable when taken.
 Loans taken against a life insurance policy can have adverse effects if not managed properly.
 Policy loans and automatic premium loans, including any accrued interest, must be repaid in cash or from policy values upon policy termination or the death of the insured.
-Repayment of loans from policy values (other than death proceeds) can potentially trigger a significant tax liability, and there may be little or no cash value remaining in the policy to pay the tax.
+Repayment of loans from policy values (other than death proceeds) can potentially trigger a significant tax liability, and there may be little or no cash surrender value remaining in the policy to pay the tax.
 If loans equal or exceed the cash value, the policy will terminate if additional cash payments are not made.
 Policyowners should consult with their tax advisors about the potential impact of any surrenders, withdrawals or loans.

 3All guarantees are based solely on the claims-paying ability of the insurer.